 Breeders' Stakes Picks

-Beginning with the most obvious handicapping factor, players must determine which Breeders' Stakes runners are the most capable on grass.
+Beginning with the most obvious handicapping factor, players must determine which Breeders' Stakes runners are the most capable on the grass.

 In simple terms, some horses love the grass, some hate it and others merely tolerate it.